syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 ## Editing events

-The SfDataGrid triggers the following events while editing:
+The SfDataGrid invokes the following events during editing:

 ### CurrentCellBeginEdit

 The [SfDataGrid.CurrentCellBeginEdit]() event occurs when the CurrentCell enters into edit mode.
-The [DataGridCurrentCellBeginEditEventArgs]() has the following members which provides information for `SfDataGrid.CurrentCellBeginEdit` event:
+The [DataGridCurrentCellBeginEditEventArgs]() has the following members that provides information for `SfDataGrid.CurrentCellBeginEdit` event:

  * [Cancel](): When this member set to ‘true’, the event is canceled and the CurrentCell does not enter into the edit mode.
  * [RowColumnIndex](): Gets the current row and column index of the DataGrid.